Patgoral/slot-machine-project/README.md

   -Once the wager is entered, they will press the "Play Game" button to start the game.

-  -If the player gets 3 Crocs lines up they win.
+  -If the player gets 3 Crocs in a row, up they win.

   -If they get 3 camo Crocs in a row they will win their wager times five.